 Our plan is for NoisePage to support the most common database tuning techniques without requiring humans to determine the right way and proper time to deploy them.
 It will also enable new optimizations that are important for modern high-performance DBMSs, but which are not possible today because the complexity of managing these systems has surpassed human experts' abilities.

 This project is developed by students in the Carnegie Mellon Database Research Group.
-Additional information about the DBMS's architecture is covered in CMU's 15-721 - Advanced Database Systems course.
+Additional information about the DBMS's architecture is covered in CMU 15-721 - Advanced Database Systems and 15-799 - Special Topics: Self-Driving Databases courses.